christophmschaefer/miluphcuda/README.md

 After installation of the required dependencies (see below), compile via the `Makefile`:

-1. run `configure.sh` which performs some tests and system-dependent configuration
+1. If you do not know the compute capability of your GPU, you can try running `configure.sh` which performs some tests and tries to find the GPU using `nvidia-smi`.
-2. run `make` to produce the `miluphcuda` executable
+2. Run `make` to produce the `miluphcuda` executable in `build/`.

 It may be necessary to make some changes to the `Makefile` even if `configure.sh` succeeds.
 Compiler errors will let you know if that happens.